-The Company incurred £57,000 (2019: £331,000) of expenditure on behalf of J.G.
-Murray during the year.
-This amount was reimbursed in the year (2019: £Nil was outstanding at the year end).
+The Company incurred £156,000 (2020: £70,000) of expenditure on behalf of J-J. Murray during the year.
+This amount was reimbursed in the year.

-The Company incurred £70,000 (2019: £Nil) of expenditure on behalf of J-J. Murray during the year.
+The Company incurred £6,000 (2020: £Nil) of expenditure on behalf of J-P. Murray during the year.
 This amount was reimbursed in the year.

-The Company has taken advantage of the exemption available under FRS 102 "Related Party Disclosures" from disclosing transactions between related parties within the London Security plc group of companies.
+The Company has taken advantage of the exemption available under FRS 102 "Related Party Disclosures" from disclosing transactions between related parties within the London Security plc Group of companies.